IEEE Globecom Communications Conference,

 The biased-learning method keeps likelihood functions with zero probability

 from wiping out the obtained information through learning, thereby providing

 more robust detection performance.

-Extending the biased method to the system with the knowledge of
+Extending the biased method to a system with knowledge of the received

 signal-to-noise ratio, the dithering-and-learning method estimates more

-likelihood functions by adding dithering noise to the quantization input.
+likelihood functions by adding dithering noise to the quantizer input.

-The proposed methods are further improved by adopting post likelihood
+The proposed methods are further improved by adopting the post likelihood

 function update, which exploits correctly decoded data symbols as training